TheRenegadeCoder/sample-programs-website/docs/projects/hello-world/julia/index.md/index.md

 julia hello-world.jl
 ```

 That should execute the script.
-Don’t be afraid to leverage the Julia
+Don't be afraid to leverage the Julia
 documentation if you get stuck.[^grifski_hwjulia_2018]